tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![beta_prepare_data](Images/beta_prepare_data.png)

-* Since we want to compute the Beta of Amazon's stock in comparison with the S&P 500 index, the first step is to calculate the variance of the S&P 500 index.
+* Since we want to compute the beta of Amazon's stock in comparison with the S&P 500 index, the first step is to calculate the variance of the S&P 500 index.
 We use the `var` function from Pandas.

   ![variance.png](Images/variance.png)